Sánchez pitches into 9th, slugging Nats roll past Cubs 9-3

+“Proud of the boys,” manager Dave Martinez said.
+“They battled through a long night last night, came back here and (were) ready to play.
+They played really well and Aníbal led that.”

-Juan Soto and Adam Eaton homered as Washington improved to 13-4 in its last 17 games, putting pressure on NL East-leading Atlanta and strengthening its position atop the wild card standings.
+Juan Soto and Adam Eaton homered as Washington improved to 13-4 in its past 17 games, putting pressure on NL East-leading Atlanta and strengthening its position atop the wild-card standings.
 It has outscored its opponents 129-66 since Aug.
 5.

+“It’s my job to do better, and I’m not,” Lester said.
+“I let a five-game winning streak basically go down the wayside because I didn’t throw the ball very well.”

-Sánchez (8-6), who flew into Chicago ahead of time on Thursday, allowed one earned run while improving to 8-0 in his last 16 starts.
+Sánchez (8-6), who flew into Chicago ahead of time on Thursday, allowed one earned run while improving to 8-0 with a 3.13 ERA in his past 16 starts.
 Matt Grace got the last two outs.

+The 35-year-old Sánchez “did a good job moving the ball in and out, mixing up speeds,” Cubs slugger Kyle Schwarber said.
+“When he was missing, he was missing off the plate.”

 He set up Trea Turner’s sacrifice fly in the third with a swinging bunt that he directed toward third to stay away from charging first baseman Anthony Rizzo.
 He drove in a run with a two-out bunt single in the fourth that died practically on the third-base line.